dev-it-with-me/RagUltimateAdvisor/README.md

 ### Data Flow

-1. **Document Processing**: PDF documents are chunked and embedded using Ollama
+1. **Document Processing**: PDF documents are chunked and embedded using VoyageAI
 2. **Vector Storage**: Embeddings are stored in PostgreSQL with pgvector extension
 3. **Query Processing**: User questions are embedded and matched against stored vectors
 4. **Response Generation**: Retrieved context is sent to the chat model for answer generation